Ratt: Early years (1973–1982)

 The origins of Ratt date back to 1973 in Hollywood, with a band called Firedome, founded by singer Stephen Pearcy with a few friends.
 In 1974, the band broke up, with Pearcy forming Crystal Pystal.
-The name Crystal Pystal evolved into Mickey Ratt at some point in 1976.
+The name Crystal Pystal was changed to Mickey Ratt at some point in 1976.
+The name was shortened in 1977.

 Guitarist Robbin Crosby in those same years had been a member of the bands Metropolis with Tommy Asakawa and Parramore McCarty, Xcalibur, Phenomenon, Secret Service and Mac Meda with Asakawa.

 Mickey Ratt went through various lineup changes.
 Members included guitarists Jake E. Lee, Chris Hager, and Bob DeLellis, bassists Matt Thorr, Tim Garcia, and Dave Jellison, and drummers John Turner, and Bob Eisenberg.
-The various Mickey Ratt lineups released several demos compilations and a live concert recording on Pearcy's indie record label Top Fuel Records.
+The various Mickey Ratt lineups released several demos, appeared on compilations and a live concert recording on Pearcy's indie imprint Top Fuel Records.

 In 1980, to increase their chances of landing a recording contract with a major label, the band recorded a single called "Dr. Rock" / "Drivin' on E", which was given to fans at their early Los Angeles club shows.

-In 1981, the band's name was shortened to Ratt.
 Crosby played with the band later in the year.
 Guitarist Warren DeMartini, recommended by Lee, joined the band in January 1982.
 Bassist Gene Hunter (from Jake E. Lee's Teaser) and drummer Khurt Maier (who played drums on the early "Tell the World" written by Pearcy was their first recording that was featured on the compilation Metal Massacre I) temporarily played in Ratt before the arrival of Bobby Blotzer (ex-Vic Vergeat) and Juan Croucier (previously with Dokken, and musically active since 1973).
 DeMartini was only 18 years old when he was called up to Los Angeles to join Ratt.
 At the time he was attending college in San Diego and was reluctant to drop out to join a band that had, so far, had only limited success.
-Marq Torien briefly replaced DeMartini, though he returned in time for the recording of their first EP, later in 1982.
+Marq Torien briefly replaced DeMartini, though the latter returned in time for the recording of their first EP, later in 1982.